Updated: 5 days ago

 KIBBLE (MODERATE COST & CONVENIENT & NUTRITIOUS)

 For those of you that would like to offer all of these essentials to your dog from a single bag, I would highly recommend Nutro Ultra Holistic Superfood Blend which contains the perfect mix of premium lean proteins, plant-based proteins, antioxidant-rich fruits and vegetables, whole grains and healthy oils (i.e.Omega-3s) .
 I will often combine kibble with raw meats in a 80/20 (ground beef or Turkey) ratio every other week.
+If your dog is pregnant, please avoid feeding liver as is known to cause cleft palate in unborn puppies as a result of the amount of iron found in this meat per my vet.
 Lyric and Rocco will try to avoid the kibble in these instances, so I have to ground the kibble and mix with the raw meats.
 The whole grains in this brands does not effect my dogs by causing excessive gas.
 Lyric passes wind infrequently as does Rocco.

-Other great kibble options include Fromm, Ketona, and Blue brand.
+Other great kibble options include Fromm, Ketona, Acana w/ Pumpkin and Blue brand.
 These products can be found through our pet supply store at www.lyrics-french-bullies.com.
 You can also follow the link to our store from our homepage!

 RAW DIET (MODERATE COST & REQUIRES MORE TIME & NUTRITIOUS & MORE DIET CONTROL)